ssokolow/fastdupes/README.md

 Those `... files examined` numbers should show its merits.
 The total wall clock runtime was 280.155 seconds.

+Memory efficiency is also kept high by building full-content hashes incrementally in `64KiB` chunks so that full files never need to be loaded into memory.

 ## Exact Comparison Mode